Explore more in:

 Under the Criminal Records Act, the Parole Board of Canada (PBC) may order, deny, or revoke record suspensions for convictions under federal acts or regulations of Canada.

-Record Suspension application guide and forms are available online, or from Parole Board of Canada, RCMP offices, provincial and municipal police offices and courts of justice.
+Record Suspension application guide and forms are available from Parole Board (linked below).
 An applicant does not need a lawyer or representative to apply for a record suspension.
 For assistance, call the Records Suspension number at the Parole Board of Canada at 1-800-874-2652.

 A person does not need to apply for a record suspension if their criminal record consists only of absolute or conditional discharges.
 Absolute or conditional discharges handed down by the court on or after July 24, 1992 will automatically be removed from the CPIC computer system one year (absolute discharge) or three years (conditional discharge) after the court decision.

-For discharges given before July 24, 1992, to be removed from the record, a person must contact the RCMP.
+A person must contact the RCMP for discharges given before July 24, 1992 to be removed from the record.

 Courts and police services, other than the Royal Canadian Mounted Police (RCMP), are under provincial and municipal legislation.
 This means that they do not have to keep records of convictions separate and apart from other criminal records.